 In Norway, a regulation on marketing of consumer credit entered into force on 1 July 2017.
 The regulation prohibits, for example, door-to-door marketing of credit and marketing that emphasises how fast the credit may be granted.
 In 2016, the Norwegian government adopted an administrative regulation relating to loans secured in immovable residential property.
 The administrative regulation included, inter alia, requirements relating to a loan-to-income ratio, a loan-to-asset ratio as well as requirements relating to debt servicing capacity.
 Further, an administrative regulation on prudent consumer lending practices with regards to unsecured loans was adopted in February 2019 and financial institutions were required to comply with the administrative regulation by 15 May 2019.
 The administrative regulation on prudent consumer lending practices included, inter alia, new rules relating to a loan-to-income ratio, a requirement to have monthly instalment payments in an amount which entails that the loan is repaid within 5 years and requirements relating to debt servicing capacity.
 The two administrative regulations relating to lending practices in immovable residential property and unsecured consumer loans were consolidated into one single regulation on lending practices with effect from 1 January 2021.
 The consolidated lending regulation for the most part continued existing rules, and entailed only minor adjustments.
+The Norwegian Ministry of Finance adopted certain amendments to the regulation on lending practices on 9 December 2022, which entered into force on 1 January 2023.
+The amendment includes a somewhat less stringent requirement regarding the debt servicing capacity as it requires the credit provider to assess whether the consumer can handle a 3 percentage points increase in the interest rate of loans (stress test), and not 5 percentage points as previously (with 7% interest rate as a floor for the stress test), as well as certain other amendments.
 Further, the act on debt information of 2017 has facilitated the establishment of private debt registries.
 Several debt registries have been established, and financial institutions are required to report information on consumer loans to debt registries.
+Further, a proposal to prohibit offering credit together with add-on benefits (No. tilleggsfordeler) has been on public consultation in 2022, and is currently being considered by the Norwegian government.
+As the Company do not offer any add-on benefits with credits, this is not expected to directly impact the Company.